pulakk/blog/remote-camera/index.md

 did not complete successfully then the `Wireguard VPN` protocol will not be found in the list)
 * Give it any name like WG0 and click on `Create Interface`
-* Enter the private key that was generated earlier and add `10.0.0.2/24` to IP Addresses field and click the `+` button
+* Enter the private key of the router that was generated earlier.
+* Add `10.0.0.2/24` to IP Addresses field and click the `+` button
 * Go to `firewall` settings tab and set `Create / Assign Firewall zone` to `wan`
-* Go to `peer` tab, and paste the pulic key generated on the Digital ocean droplet when setting up the wireguard server.
+* Go to `peer` tab, and paste the pulic key of the Digital Ocean server.
 `Preshared key` will remain empty.
 Set the allowed IPs to `0.0.0.0/0` and the `Endpoint host` to the Public IP Address of the Digital Ocean droplet.
 Check the box on `Router allowed IPS`.
 You may set the persistent keep alive to `25`.
 * Click `save`